codepath/android_guides/Chrome-Custom-Tabs.md

 ## Overview

-[Chrome custom tabs](https://developer.chrome.com/multidevice/android/customtabs) give apps more control over their web experience, and make transitions between native and web content more seamless without having to resort to a WebView.
+[Chrome custom tabs](https://developer.chrome.com/multidevice/android/customtabs) give apps more control over their web experience, and make transitions between native and web content more seamless without having to resort to a [[WebView|Working with the WebView]].

 Chrome custom tabs allow an app to customize how Chrome looks and feels.
 An app can change things like: